RuiteGuo/hello-world/第十组 PouchContainer supporting LXCFS to achieve high-reliability container isolation(1).md

 -v /var/lib/lxc/lxcfs/proc/cpuinfo:/proc/cpuinfo
 ```

-To simplify usage, the pouch create and run command lines provide parameters  `--enableLxcfs`.
-If specify above parameters when you are creating the container, you can omit the complicated `-v` parameters.
+To simplify usage, the pouch creates and runs command lines to provide parameters  `--enableLxcfs`.
+If the above parameters are specified when you are creating the container, you can omit the complicated `-v` parameters.

 After a period of using and testing, we found after lxcfs restarts, proc and cgroup will be rebuilt.
 That will cause a `connect failed` error when users access /proc in the container.

-In order to enhance the stability of LXCFS, in pull request:[https://github.com/alibaba/pouch/pull/885](https://github.com/alibaba/pouch/pull/885) ,refined the management method of LXCFS by systemd guarantee.
-In order to do that, use remote operation by adding ExecStartPost to lxcfs.service, traverse LXCFS container, and mount again in the container.
+In order to enhance the stability of LXCFS, in pull request:[https://github.com/alibaba/pouch/pull/885](https://github.com/alibaba/pouch/pull/885) , the management method of refining LXCFS is now guaranteed by systemd.
+In order to achieve this, use remote operation by adding ExecStartPost to lxcfs.service, traverse LXCFS container, and then mount again in the container.

 ## Summary

-PouchContainer supports LXCFS implement view isolation for /proc filesystems within containers which will reduce the original tool chain as well as operation and maintenance habits in the process of enterprise storage application containerization, and speed up the process.
-PouchContainer will support enterprises strongly for the smooth transition from traditional virtualization to container virtualization.
+PouchContainer supports using LXCFS to implement view isolation for /proc filesystems within containers.
+This will reduce the original tool chains as well as operation and maintenance habits in the containerization process of enterprise storage applications, and speed up the process itself.
+PouchContainer will provide strong support to enterprises for the smooth transition from traditional virtualization to container virtualization.